dancespiele/spielcrypto_worker/README.md

 TRADING_AGREEMENT=agree // FOR RESIDENTS IN GERMAN
 ```

-5. set the keys.json file
+5. add the keys.json file

 ```json
 {